Developer Guide

 add n/Another Person e/testperson@example.com h/test_person

 Expected: No person is added.
-Error details shown in the status message indicating that a person with this email and Telegram handle already exists.
+The status message showsA person with this email already exists, and a person with this Telegram handle already exists in the address book.

 -